-Under GASB Codification Section 1800.142, Fund Balance Reporting and Governmental Fund Type Definitions.
+GASB Codification Section 1800.142, Fund Balance Reporting and Governmental Fund Type Definitions.
 This Statement defines the different types of fund balances that a governmental entity must use for financial reporting purposes.
 GASB requires the fund balance amounts to be properly reported within one of the fund balance categories listed below:

 - a) Nonspendable includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
-Consists of fund balance associated with inventories, prepaid expenses, long-term loans and notes receivable, and property held for resale (unless the proceeds are restricted, committed, or assigned). - b) Restricted fund balance category includes amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
+Consists of fund balance associated with inventories and prepaid expenses. - b) Restricted fund balance category includes amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
 There are no restricted balances at year end. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
 There are no committed fund balances at year end. - d) Assigned fund balance classification are intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
 There are no assigned fund balances at year end. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
 This is the residual classification for the School's general fund.